treesinfall

 Depending on the severity of the snow event, it may take some time for our plows to get to your area and we ask you to be patient while our staff work hard to clear the streets.

 During and after a snow event we receive numerous calls asking us to come out and clear the streets.
 Snow clearing routes have been designed to minimize duplication.
 Pulling a snow plow from its designated route to clear another is not cost efficient.
-Our staff work hard keeping the roads clear of snow and ice. please be kind to them.
+Our staff work hard keeping the roads clear of snow and ice.
+Please be kind to them.

 How You Can Help